linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

 - Make a copy of the template Google Sheet/Microsoft Excel that we provide
 - Complete the exercise and make relevant changes
 - Share access to the new Google Sheet that you have created (for Excel, email it to us as an attachment)
-- Include a link to that Google Sheet in the answer for that corresponding exercise number in your submission doc
+- Include a link to that Google Sheet in the answer for that corresponding exercise number in your submission document

-For the actual submission, please share access to your file to andrew@linkby.com (or email it to us as an attachment if using Microsoft Word), and notify us with a follow up email/message.
+Then share access to your submission document to **andrew@linkby.com** (or email it to us if using Microsoft Word).

 ## Background Information